lppllppl920/EndoscopyDepthEstimation-Pytorch/README.md

 This code is only experimental and not ready for clinical applications.

 Authors are not responsible for any accidents related to this repository.

+This code is only allowed for non-commercial usage.